 Working with Jessica

-From your perspective, what is coaching?
+From your perspective, what is therapy and coaching?

-I believe coaching is a relationship between coach and client where coach helps client gain helpful insights about what has been hindering goals.
+I believe coaching is a relationship between coach and client where the coach helps client gain helpful insights about what has been hindering goals.
 It is also a safe space to share concerns and work through obstacles with someone a client can trust with sensitive feelings and information and be confident they will work together to come to the best solution for next steps.

 Are there any philosophies or values that inform your work that I should know about?

 As a therapist in addition to being a coach, my coaching is informed by many psychological-based theories.
 I use Emotionally Focused Therapy (EFT) to help work through communication issues in both personal and professional areas of a person’s life.
 I am also trained in Acceptance and Commitment Therapy (ACT), Cognitive Behavioral (CBT) and Mindfulness Theories.
 This, in addition to coaching training, enables me to help give clients the tools to remain present and grounded in steps toward tangible goals.

 3. How much do you share about yourself during our time together and why?